shoorick/sivtsev-font/README.md

 # Sivtsev eye chart font

-Font with square letters which used in Russian charts for eye checking
+Font contains square letters which used in Russian charts for eye checking and their derivatives.

 ## See also